sillylad/ttsky-snake-game-sillylad/README.md

 1. Hook up a 25MHz clock to the chip (since the VGA is running at 640x480 resolution - technically should be 25.175MHz pixel clock but 25MHz has been working just fine for me).
 2. Hook up rst_n to a button or something else that you can easily pulse.
-3. Hook up buttons or joystick to the ui_in[4:1] input pins aka the snake direction control pins.
+3. Hook up buttons or joystick to the ui_in[4:1] input pins (these correspond to the direction that the snake moves).
 4. Also hook up a button to ui_in[7] for the start_game control input.
-5. Connect R0, R1, G0, G1, B0, B1 (6-bit RGB) and VGA_HS, VGA_VS pins to TinyVGA PMOD board, and connect that PMOD to a VGA monitor.
+5. Connect R0, R1, G0, G1, B0, B1 (6-bit RGB) and VGA_HS, VGA_VS pins to TinyVGA PMOD board, and connect that PMOD to a VGA monitor. {R0, R1, G0, G1, B0, B1} connect to uo[7:2] and {VGA_HS, VGA_VS} connect to uo[1:0].
 6. You can also connect the output LEDs if you want, but this is optional as the LED outputs are just showing the current button presses.
+These will be on the bidirectional I/O pins, uio[7:0].
 7. Hopefully you should be able to play now!